-The length of the road is approximately 535 km.
+The length of the route is approximately 535 km.
 The entire route is marked and maintained by sponsors and volunteers.
-The Lycian Way route is marked with red and white paints from beginning to end, so you don’t have a chance to get lost.
-But in some places the marks can be erased or distant, so it’s better to have a map with you, as the markings can be erased or far away in some places.
+The Lycian Way route is marked with red and white paint from start to finish, so there’s no chance of getting lost.
+However, it’s better to have a map with you, as the markings can be erased or far away in some places.

 Is the Lycian Way Trekking Safe?

-The Lycian Way route is extremely safe.
-Naturally, there is no serious danger except for animals such as scorpions, snakes and pigs.
-However, you should also take a first aid kit with you.
+The route of the Lycian Way is extremely safe.
+There are no serious dangers except for animals such as scorpions, snakes, and pigs.
+However, it is also a good idea to take a first aid kit with you.

-Do I Need a Guide to Trekking on the Lycian Way?
+Do I Need a Guide to Trek on the Lycian Way?

 There are trekking tours on this route organized by some travel agencies.
-However, it is also possible to walk without a guide in single or in groups.
-The signs on the road are enough.
-However, GPS coordinates of trekking route and mobile map applications are also common.
-The application of the Cultural Routes Association, the Lycian Way application is very useful.
+However, it is also possible to do the trek without a guide, either as an individual or in a group.
+Road signs are sufficient.
+However, the GPS coordinates of the trekking route and the applications of mobile phone maps are also common.
+The application of the Culture Trails Society, the Lycian Way application is very helpful.

 Where To Stay on the Lycian Way…

-There are hotels in many places on the trekking route.
-In trekking/hiking organized by agencies, usually; certain accommodation is made at one or several hotels.
-Your belongings stay at the hotel and are moved to the next destination by the agency.
+There are hotels in many places along the trek route.
+For treks/hikes organized by an agency, accommodation is usually provided at one or more hotels.
+Your belongings will remain at the hotel.
+They will be transported to the next destination by the agency.

 Highlights of the Lycian Way

-The cliffs of the Butterfly Valley, the beach of Patara, the spectacular view of Baba Dagi, the breathtaking descent to Faralya, climbing Mount Olympos, splashing in the canyon at Goynuk.
+The cliffs of the Butterfly Valley, the beach of Patara, the spectacular view of Baba Dagi, the breathtaking descent to Faralya, the ascent of Mount Olympos, the splashing in the canyon of Goynuk.

 Ancient Cities on The The Lycian Way Route